jimweirich/rspec-given/README.md

 block is bound to 'result'.
 Use this form when the code under test returns a value that you wish to interrogate in the _Then_ code.

-If an exception occurs during the execution of the When block, the exception is caught and a failure object is bound to 'result'.
+If an exception occurs during the execution of the block for the When clause, the exception is caught and a failure object is bound to 'result'.
 The failure can be checked in a then block with the 'have_failed' matcher.

 The failure object will rethrow the captured exception if anything other than have_failed matcher is used on the failure object.